dsoellinger/IBCC-Lecture-Notes/1_Preliminaries.md

 <img src="images/preliminaries/spacing_example.png" width="100"/>

-**Note:** If want to see a lot of details (very small structures), I need a fine spacing, otherwise I'm not able to capture all the details.
+**Note:** If want to see a lot of details (very small structures), we need a fine spacing.
+Otherwise we are not able to capture all the details.

 ### What's a imaging phantom?
-An imaging phantom for determining CT performance Imaging phantom, or simply phantom, is a specially designed object that is scanned or imaged in the field of medical imaging to evaluate, analyze, and tune the performance of various imaging devices.
+Imaging phantom, or simply phantom, is a specially designed object that is scanned or imaged in the field of medical imaging to evaluate, analyze, and tune the performance of various imaging devices.
 For example, we can use a phantom to calibrate your device.